How Does Google Optimize Work?

 - Modeled Conversion Rate Chart – A visualization that shows how well each of your variants is performing against the chosen objective.

 The great thing about the reporting suite is that you won’t need to do any calculations, or really any thinking at all to figure out the results of your experiment.
 Results are statistically analyzed automatically and Google Optimize tells you directly through the status messages which variant performed best and when it’s time to end your experiment.

 Getting started with Google Optimize is pretty straight-forward, especially if you’re already leveraging elements of the Google Marketing Platform in your business.

 You’ll obviously need a Google account, but you’ll also need to have Google Analytics set up on your website – otherwise, you wouldn’t be able to measure any of your results.
 Google has a detailed guide published on linking your optimize account with Google Analytics.

 The trickiest part is setting up your Optimize tag to enable tracking, but once you’ve sorted that out using Google Tag Manager, you can run a Google Optimize test anytime you wish to try and improve conversions on your website.

-Thanks for checking out our guide to getting started with Google Optimize in 2021!
+Thanks for checking out our guide to getting started with Google Optimize!

 We hope this resource brings your closer to understand how does Google Optimize work and effectively leveraging it to boost conversions on your own website or landing pages.